JorisLne/JorisLne/README.md

 ## Hi there 👋
 # 💫 About Me:
-📍​ Paris<br>💻​ Currently studying at 42 school, Paris<br>🔍​ Looking for an internship in security engineering<br>🌱 Learning cybersecurity, low level programming, AI
+📍​ Paris<br>💻​ Currently studying at 42 school<br>🔍​ Looking for an internship in security engineering<br>🌱 Learning cybersecurity, low level programming, AI

 ## 🌐 Socials: